xNok/Using-Continuous-Testing-in-DevOps-Workflows/README.md

 ## Conclusion

-Github Action is a fantastic tool for implementing CI/CT pipelines.
-The main reason is the contribution of the comunity.
-The market place ofers all you need to get started.
-In my experience no other CI/CT tools let me create workflow easily.
+Github Action is a fantastic tool for implementing Continuous Integration and continuous testing pipelines.
+Thanks to the contribution of the community to the marketplace that offers all you need to get started.
+In my experience, no other CI/CT tools let me create a workflow that easily.
 It feels effortless to have a complex pipeline with many jobs.

-There is three important stage in a continous testing workflow.
-Each of then tests your system under a different perspective.
+There are three essential stages in a continuous testing workflow.
+Each of them tests your system from a different perspective.
 Unit tests validate the internal logic.
-Integration tests validate the response of the system from it's boundary.
-End-to-end tests validate the system from the user perspective.
+Integration tests validate the response of the system from its boundary.
+End-to-end tests validate the system from the user's perspective.

-Final, to succeed in implementing continious testing your need to focus on your culture.
-Testing should become part of your DNA. stands for Culture, Automation, Lean, Measurement, and Sharing.
+Finally, to succeed in implementing continuous testing, you need to focus on your culture.
+Testing should become part of your DNA, and the five pillars to remember are Culture, Lean, Automation, Measurement, and Sharing.

 ## References